 The Division of Pulmonary, Critical Care and Sleep Medicine (PCCSM) provides a vigorous, creative basic and clinical science core, with an active clinical service and a high-quality fellowship training program.
 The Division provides services at all three Health Sciences Campus teaching hospitals: Los Angeles County+USC Medical Center (LAC+USC), Keck Hospital of USC (KH) and USC Norris Cancer Hospital (Norris).
 PCCSM’s nationally and internationally recognized full-time faculty members share a combined research, clinical and teaching mission.

-The mission of the Division of Rheumatology and Immunology is a tripartite one, focused on patient care, education and research.
+The mission of the Division of Rheumatology is a tripartite one, focused on patient care, education and research.
 On the research front, the Division has historically been especially strong in the area of systemic lupus erythematosus (SLE).
 In terms of basic science investigation, Division Chief William Stohl, MD, PhD, continues to focus on factors that affect the survival and function of B cells, a type of cell that is critical to normal function of the immune system but functions abnormally in SLE and drives disease.